What is a flowchart?

 Often, programmers may write pseudocode, a combination of natural language and computer language able to be read by people.
 This may allow greater detail than the flowchart and serve either as a replacement for the flowchart or as a next step to actual code.

 - Unified Modeling Language (UML): This is a general-purpose language used in software engineering for modeling.

-- Nassi-Schneiderman Diagrams: Used for structured computer programming.
-Named after Isaac Nassi and Ben Schneiderman, who developed it in 1972 at SUNY-Stony Brook.
+- Nassi-Shneiderman Diagrams: Used for structured computer programming.
+Named after Isaac Nassi and Ben Shneiderman, who developed it in 1972 at SUNY-Stony Brook.
 Also called Structograms.